Druidman/LibrusWrapped/README.md

 ## What's that?

-A summary of all you school stats during your year
+A summary of all you school stats during your school year